Docmaps-Project/docmaps/packages/http-server/README.md

 **WARN:** If you have never done this before, the tests may timeout due to invoking a `docker pull` for the `oxigraph` image, which is used for a local triplestore to use during integration tests.

-## Running locally with Docker and Oxigraph

-See the instructions in repository root.
-You can invoke workspace root scripts like `pnpm run -w compose:up` wihout changing directory.

 ### Misc